Cycling Mont Ventoux, France is top of many people’s must-do list of rides. It’s a giant of a mountain that’s steeped in cycling legend.

 If you think you’ve got what it takes, here are some more Mont Ventoux challenges – in ascending order of craziness:

-- Les Cinglés du Ventoux.
+2. Les Cinglés du Ventoux.
 You’ll need to cycle all three routes (up and down) in a day, in whichever order you like.
-If you complete this, you’ll be doing 72 km of climbing with 4300 meters of vertical gain.
+If you complete this, you’ll be riding 137km with 4,400 meters of vertical gain.

 Are you a member of the Club des Cingles du Mont Ventoux?
 Let us know in the comments below if you have attempted any of these Mont Ventoux cycling challenges – or if you plan to.
 We’d love to hear from you.